VICTORY ATHLETICS IS AN INDEPENDENT EVENT PRODUCER.

 VIDEO REVIEW AT EVENTS

 In the instance a score is added incorrectly and the error is caught at the event, the team will be properly awarded during the next awards ceremony if possible.
-If a score is added incorrectly and the error is caught after the event, the score and placement will be corrected and results will be changed on the website.
+If a score is added incorrectly and the error is caught after the event, the score and placement will be corrected.
 All teams involved will be notified and correct awards will be mailed.

 Victory will promote sportsmanship by all who attend our events.
 Unsportsmanlike conduct by coaches, athletes and spectators during the event is not acceptable.